dalytimdaly/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:
   before trying this, i looked at the routes file and saw that it did not include a delete route, despite having front end code for a delete function.

+  i was sad that creating the proxy, editing the script start and setting up a procfile were already done for us.